 - BREEDING BEEF, SHEEP & MEAT GOATS: Breeding beef must have tattoo as their ID.
 Breeding sheep and meat goats use USDA scrapie tag number for ID (breeder supplies these).
 Submit animal information into online AKSARBEN livestock database.

-- All breeding nominations will have a fee of $2.00 per online entry.
-Exhibitors will be able to dual nominate an animal as breeding and market if selected and paid for in Show Stock Manager.
+- NEW FOR 2023!
+All breeding nominations will require a DNA Sample.
+Submit DNA Sample to the Extension Office.
+Submit animal information and payment ($7 per animal) into online AKSARBEN livestock database.
+For help with the online nomination go to: Step-by-Step Nomination Instructions Exhibitors will be able to dual nominate an animal as breeding and market if selected and paid for in Show Stock Manager.
 Families will now receive a receipt that they entered in a breeding nomination.

 - DAIRY CATTLE must turn in completed ID form.